 4. Palm Bay

 Originally called Tillman, the city was named Palm Bay in the 1920’s for its sabal palm trees.
-Along with Melbourne and Titusville, Palm Bay anchors a large and intricate area of barrier islands, beach and coastal communities comprising what is called the “Space Coast” because Cape Canaveral and the John F. Kennedy Space Center are located on the northernmost large barrier islands.
+Like Melbourne and Titusville, Palm Bay anchors a large and intricate area of barrier islands, beach and coastal communities.
+Palm Bay is also part of Florida's “Space Coast,” which is home to Cape Canaveral and the John F. Kennedy Space Center.

 Home to the University of Florida, one of the largest universities in the U.S., Gainesville is shaded by a dense and richly diverse array of trees, and has been dubbed “Tree City, USA” by the National Arbor Day Foundation.
 There has been a continuing expansion of museums and theaters, as well as the preservation of historical landmarks like Ginnie Springs, one of the clearest springs in all of Florida.